-1. Disconnect all GPIB cables from the PCI-GPIB and the GPIB extension connector before running the hardware verification program.
-2. Turn on your computer.
-3. Open the NI-488.2 folder and click on the IBDIAG PCI icon.
+1. Disconnect all PCMCIA-GPIB cables from your computer before running the hardware verification program.
+2. Power on your computer.
+3. Insert the PCMCIA-GPIB card that you want to test.
+4. Open the NI-488.2 folder and double-click on IBDIAG PCMCIA.
 A test window appears on the screen, as shown in Figure 3-1.